MEET THE STAFF

 Associate Director of Bands

-Bryant Ramey has been the Associate Director of Bands at Robertsdale High School since 2017.
+Bryant Ramey has been an Associate Director of Bands at Robertsdale High School since 2017.
 He teaches Marching Band, Symphonic Band, Concert Band, and Percussion Ensemble B. Mr. Ramey graduated from the University of South Alabama in Mobile, Alabama. where he is also currently pursing a Master of Music Education.
 During his undergraduate studies, he was a member of the acclaimed Jaguar Marching Band, where he marched on the Jag’ Drumline; he also performed in the University Wind Ensemble, Orchestra, and Percussion Ensemble.
 After graduation, he has since taught private lessons in percussion in Baldwin County.
 He has also served as a percussion technician to local band programs in both Mobile and Baldwin County.
 Mr. Ramey continues to perform locally with groups such as the Baldwin Pops Community Band.
 Mr. Ramey is a member of the Alabama Bandmasters Association (ABA), Alabama Music Educators Association (AMEA), National Association for Music Educators (NAfME), and the Percussive Arts Society (PAS).
 He is married to his lovely wife, Katelyn.